 Children have the unique ability to bring endless joy to our lives.
 But with that joy comes lots and lots of toys to keep them entertained and enriched as they grow.
-Especially now, we are spending an unprecedented amount of time in our homes due to the Covid-19 pandemic, which leads to hours and hours of trying to keep children entertained.
-Without a bit of organization and structure, our children's playrooms can become difficult to navigate, along with being a bit of an eyesore.
-There are plenty of playroom decor and organization ideas that can prevent these spaces from becoming overrun with doll clothing, toy cars, and a seemingly endless supply of legos.
-Read on for our favorite kid's playroom ideas to give you the best start at keeping things organized!
+And now that you're spending more time than ever with them (thanks, COVID-19), you're probably wondering how their teachers do it!
+Running out of ways to keep them entertained can be terrifying.
+Without a bit of organization and structure, your children's playrooms can become challenging to navigate, along with being a bit of an eyesore.
+There are plenty of organizational ideas and playroom decor that can prevent these spaces from becoming overrun with doll parts, toy cars, and a seemingly endless supply of legos (aka a painful accident waiting to happen).
+Read on for our favorite kid's playroom storage ideas to give you the best start at keeping things organized!

 Separate By Type

 If two or more little ones are currently occupying your playroom, this is a kids' playroom organization hack for you!

 - Separate toy sections.
 It's probably best to have different areas built into your playroom design.
 For instance, if you have two children, you can give them each a wall shelf and a bookshelf.
 This will provide them with a sense of ownership and ensure that they keep their things tidy, especially because it's on display!

 - Store relevant toys next to each other.
 Once you've assigned the areas, try keeping similar items as close together as possible.
 For example, storing the doll clothing next to the basket of dolls will make sure that they're easy to find and just as easy to put away!

 Under the bed is not just a place for monsters to hide, you know.
 It's a great place to store all those little toys, books, extra bedding...you name it!
 The space under the bed is one of the coolest kids' playroom storage solutions one has to work with.